Understanding the Natural Language of DNA using Encoder-Decoder Foundation Models with Byte-level Precision: Introduction

 \subsubsection{Tokenization.}

 Biological sequences like DNA are encoded using a vocabulary of four symbols (A, C, T, G) representing nucleic acids.
 These sequences are converted into a Transformer-compatible format by a tokenizer, which generates a list of tokens for any given input.
 Since these models were initially developed for applications in natural languages, the most prevalent forms of tokenization are sentence-piece or word-piece, where the language vocabulary is built using natural ideas like words or syllables.
 In the absence of typical indicators of linguistic order in DNA, like spaces and punctuation, these tokenization schemes use statistical techniques to determine the `words' that make up the vocabulary of the input sequences.
 A few examples of previously used tokenizers are: k-mer \cite{jiDNABERTPretrainedBidirectional2021}, SentencePiece \cite{DallaTorre2023TheNT}, and byte-pair encoding (BPE) \cite{fishmanGENALMFamilyOpenSource2023} tokenization.
 While such techniques identify optimal encoding methods by constructing tokens having multiple base pairs, they are vulnerable to any type of noise present in the sequence.
 A single variation in a base pair will result in the fragment being mapped to a completely different word in the vocabulary, resulting in an outsized impact from a small perturbation \cite{Dotan2023EffectOT}.
+We use a simplified tokenization scheme where each character corresponds to a single token, resulting in a longer average tokenized length, but more resiliance to the variations mentioned above.